HabeebullahOpe/HedVac/README.md

-HedBot - The Ultimate Hedera Discord Bot 🚀
+HedVac - The Ultimate Hedera Discord Bot 🚀

 A comprehensive Discord bot that brings seamless Hedera token & HBAR management directly into community servers.
 Transform your Discord server into a full-featured Hedera ecosystem!